Car tax calculator

 How car tax is calculated

-Car tax rules that came into effect in April 2017 mean car tax, or Vehicle Excise Duty (VED), is based on a vehicle’s official tail-pipe CO2 emissions and list price.
+Current rules for car tax, or Vehicle Excise Duty (VED), are based on a vehicle’s official tail-pipe CO2 emissions and list price.
 There are thirteen CO2 tax bands which relate to different emissions levels and amounts of car tax payable.
 The list price influences whether the buyer needs to pay the Standard Rate or Premium Rate, with those vehicles with a list of £40,000 or more paying the latter for years two to six.

 For cars registered between March 2001 and March 2017, car tax rates are based on car tax bands A to M, each band being defined by tailpipe CO2 emissions as measured on the official test.
 Different levels of VED are payable for each band, with the lowest emission vehicles in Band A charged nothing, moving up incrementally so that those with the highest CO2 emissions in Band M pay the most tax.